How to Apply for Medicine at Auckland University

 UCAT & Interview

 To apply for medicine at Auckland university, you must also sit and succeed in UCAT.
 The UCAT testing period runs from July to mid-August.
 For first year students, it is best sat in the mid-semester break of semester one.
-Although it only counts for 15% of your application, it’s often used to differentiate between students who have obtained an equal GPA.
+Although it only counts for 15% of your application, it’s often used to differentiate between students who have achieved a similar GPA.
 It is a difficult and unconventional exam that requires a completely different type of preparation strategy.

 The five subtests are UCAT Verbal Reasoning, UCAT Decision Making, UCAT Quantitative Reasoning, UCAT Abstract Reasoning and UCAT Situational Judgement.
 Auckland University considers all five UCAT sections when scoring students.